jgoodie/hv_demo/README.md

 NOTE: This script cannot manage the data from the initial demo build script as it does not include the metadata necessary for the `manage_vector_data.py` - the `build_demo.py` script needs to be improved to include metadata.

-* To add new PDF vector embeddings, simply run `manage_vector_data.py -a ./My-New-Product-Manual.pdf`
+* To add new PDF vector embeddings, simply run: `manage_vector_data.py -a ./My-New-Product-Manual.pdf`
-* To delete a PDF vector embedding, simply run `manage_vector_data.py -d ./My-New-Product-Manual.pdf`
+* To delete a PDF vector embedding, simply run: `manage_vector_data.py -d ./My-New-Product-Manual.pdf`

+Once the new data has been added to the vector DB, you can re-run the `rag_query.py` script with relevant questions about the new content to demonstrate how easy it is for RAG to handle new data without the need for finetuning a model.

+  **To demonstrate how the LLM takes the document chucks from the vector DB and stitches them into a coherant response**

+You might get the question about why LLMs are even necessary if the Vector DB is simply returning all the necessary information.
+To demostrate why an LLM is needed, you can show how the vector DB only returns snippets of the relevent document by runing the `vector_query.py` script.
+To drive the point home, re-run the `rag_query.py` script with the same query to see the difference in response.